anderssh/ash-netbox/REFERENCE.md

 Name of the PostgreSQL database password.
 If handle_database is true, then this database password gets created as well.
 If not, then it is only used by the application, and needs to exist.

+##### `admins`

+Data type: `Array`

+Array of hashes with two keys, 'name' and 'email'.
+This is where the email goes if something goes wrong This feature (in the Puppet module) is not well tested.

 ##### `database_host`